AnyChart/AnyChart-Meteor/README.md

 ## Quick start
-Following console commands allow to create a Meteor Application with pulled in AnyChart component.
+Following console commands allow to create a Meteor Application with the AnyChart component pulled in.
 ```sh
 $ mrt create sample-app
 $ cd sample-app